Robert E. & Holly D. Miller Information Commons

-Six group study rooms on the 2nd and 3rd floors may be reserved up to 24 hours in advance for group use.
+Six group study rooms on the 2nd and 3rd floors may be reserved by students up to 24 hours in advance for group use.
 Five single-person quiet study rooms on the ground floor are available on a first-come first-served basis.
-Laptop computers are available for student groups to use within the MIC for up to four hours.
+Laptop computers are available for use within the MIC for up to four hours.
 When not reserved, they are available on a first-come first-served basis.
 Computers on the 1st floor are equipped with web browsing software and are intended for library research use.
 Computers on the Lower, 2nd and 3rd floors are equipped with application software for general purpose use; login is required.